SamanthaPetrovich/Coding-Projects/README.md

 # Python-Projects

-This repository has examples of my python coding projects that I did while I was an undergraduate student.
+This repository contains important projects that I did while I was an undergraduate at MSU.

+The two languages that are used in this repository are Python and R programming.